SaniyaBubere/ML_Regression_Retails_Sales_Prediction/README.md

 R2 Test: 0.9203746412500768

-To compare the Accuracy among different regression models, RMSE is a better option as it is simple to calculate and differentiable.So, after comparing RMSE and RMSPE values it is evident that Random Forest Regressor is the best performer.
+To compare the Accuracy among different regression models, RMSPE is a better option as it is simple to calculate and differentiable.So, after comparing RMSPE and R2 values it is evident that Random Forest Regressor is the best performer.